SUSE/catapult/README.md

 [SCF](https://github.com/SUSE/scf) &
 [Stratos](https://github.com/cloudfoundry/stratos),
 designed from the ground-up to work locally.
-This allows iterating and using it for manual tests and development of the product, in addition to running it in your favourite CI scheduler (Concourse, Gitlab…).
+This allows iterating and using it for manual tests and development of the products, in addition to running it in your favourite CI scheduler (Concourse, Gitlab…).

 Catapult supports several k8s backends: can create CaaSP4, GKE, EKS clusters on its